Website: https://www.rescue.org/ united-states/seattle-wa

 Food System Orientations

-In December 2018, New Roots began offering food system orientations to newly arrived refugees with the goal of orienting them to the U.S. food system and its hidden components.
+In December 2018, New Roots began offering food system orientations to newly arrived refugees to familiarize them to the U.S. food system and its hidden components.
 The VISTA helped to plan, coordinate, and lead these orientations over the course of their term, with the help of a 6-month Washington Service Corps member who joined the New Roots team in February 2019.
-Food system orientations now include a food bank tour and a grocery store tour at locations near the homes of new arrivals, with the number of orientations varying month-to-month based on number of new arrivals.
+Food system orientations now include a food bank tour and a grocery store tour at locations near the homes of new arrivals.
+The number of orientations varying month-to-month based on the number of new arrivals.
+Unfortunately, the global pandemic forced New Roots to put a pause on the orientations and hopes that they can return soon.

 Event Planning and Leadership

-The VISTA coordinates and manages a wide range of events for the New Roots team, including garden enrollments in February and March, garden work parties in the spring and summer months, and the annual Harvest Party in the fall.
+The VISTA coordinates and manages a wide range of events for the New Roots team, including garden enrollments in February and March, garden work parties, the farmers market in the spring and summer months, and the annual Harvest Party in the fall.
 The VISTA creates plans for each event, handles logistics and communications, and leads events on the day-of.

-Over the course of 2019, the VISTA coordinated and led nine garden work parties at three garden sites, working with over 110 on-call volunteers total to complete garden construction and maintenance projects.
-In addition, the VISTA recruited and managed volunteers for in-person interpretation of food system orientations.
+Throughout the course of 2019 and 2020, the year one and year two VISTA coordinated and led ten garden work parties at three garden sites, working with over 206 on-call volunteers total to complete garden construction and maintenance projects.
+Additionally, the year one VISTA recruited and managed volunteers for in-person interpretation of food system orientations.
+The year 2 VISTA created a position for and helped recruit a longer-term Administrative Volunteer to support New Roots with data aggregation and quarterly calls to clients.